 Low Carb Diet vs. Keto Diet

 Both diets reduce carbohydrate intake significantly, but they differ in how many carbohydrates you can eat daily.
 A person following a low-carb diet may eat between 20 and 50 grams of carbohydrates per day.
-In comparison, someone following a keto diet may only be able to consume 5% of their total daily calories from carbohydrates (or less than 20 grams).
+On a keto diet, someone can only have 5% of their daily calories from carbs (less than 20 grams).

 Keto diets are based on the idea that eating fewer carbs increases fat burning in the body and reduces hunger pangs during dieting or fasting.
-Foods high in carbs are bad for this purpose because they cause blood sugar spikes and crashes, fatigue, and weak feelings.
+High-carb foods cause blood sugar spikes, crashes, fatigue, and weakness.

 Low carb diets also reduce insulin levels and help with weight loss because insulin causes fat storage.